 After traveling to Chicago to visit with the national Blue Cross Association, and against the advice that Wyoming was too small to support a separate Blue Cross Plan, Bell and his associates in the Farm Bureau set out to establish such a plan in Wyoming.
 In 1945, the Wyoming Hospital Service was organized as a non-profit corporation on a $5,000 non-interest bearing loan from the Wyoming Farm Bureau, the smallest amount ever used to fund a Blue Plan.

-As the founders of Blue Cross Blue Shield of Wyoming understood, the state's is in a unique position with its large geographical area and small population, and its healthcare environment is no exception.
-With a state population of only 500,000, Blue Cross Blue Shield of Wyoming has developed benefit plans over the years to meet the needs of every individual and employer group in Wyoming.
+As the founders of Blue Cross Blue Shield of Wyoming understood, the state is in a unique position with its large geographical area and small population, and its healthcare environment is no exception.
+With a state population of just over 580,000, Blue Cross Blue Shield of Wyoming has developed benefit plans over the years to meet the needs of every individual and employer group in Wyoming.
 The following timeline highlights some significant events in our company's history.

-Wyoming Hospital Service, the Wyoming Blue Cross Plan, is organized by the ladies of the Wyoming Farm Bureau.
+Wyoming Hospital Service, a non-profit organization providing a method of hospital prepayment, is organized by the Women's Committee of the Wyoming Farm Bureau.

-The first Blue Cross subscription is sold in the fall of 1945 to William Alexander.
+The first Wyoming Hospital Service subscription is sold in the fall of 1945 to William Alexander.

 Arthur Abbey from the Colorado Blue Cross Plan is hired by the Wyoming Hospital Service as the Executive Director and first employee occupying a small, one-room office space in a private residence at 300 W. 17th Street in Cheyenne.

-Approval is received from the Blue Cross Commission for a separate Blue Cross Plan in Wyoming.
+The Blue Cross Commission approves the Wyoming Hospital Service as a Blue Cross Plan in Wyoming.

-Sponsored by the Wyoming Medical Service, Wyoming Blue Shield is organized and operates on a non-profit basis to provide coverage for physician services.
+Sponsored by the Wyoming Medical Society, the Wyoming Medical Service, Inc, a Blue Shield Plan, is organized in Wyoming and operates on a non-profit basis to provide coverage for physician services.

 Tremendous growth requires the Blue Cross and Blue Shield Plans to relocate their headquarters to the upper story of the Read Building located at Thomes and 19th Street.